Italian vs French — A Complete Comparison for Learners

 Actually, I learned Italian on a plane on the way to Italy, reading a book (Teach Yourself Italian) and cramming the rules as I went.

-Well, kinda.
+Well, kind of.
 That’s not the whole story.
 Before that, I had

 - Learned French fluently, and studied for a year in France a few years back